-My lentil balls and whole wheat penne recipe is one of my go-to dishes for plant-based meal prep.
-It’s inexpensive, delicious and full of healthy energy via legumes, whole grains and veggies.
-It also makes A LOT of servings too, about 6 – 8.
+My lentil balls and whole wheat penne recipe is a go-to dish for our weekly plant-based meal prep.
+I love it because it's inexpensive, delicious and full of healthy energy via legumes, whole grains and veggies.
+It also makes A LOT of servings too, about 6 - 8.

 When I first went plant-based 11 years ago I didn't really understand the importance of combining a variety of whole foods in your daily diet for sustained energy, health and stamina.